christolandry/Poker-Log/README.md

 <h6>Add Game</h6>
 <p>Takes in information about the game and the ledger .csv file to enter in the results of each game</p>
 <h6>Games</h6>
-<p>Shows the results of all games on a choosen date (multiple tables can be in play, each uploaded as their own game)</p>
+<p>Shows the results of all games on a chosen date (multiple tables can be in play, each uploaded as their own game)</p>
 <h6>Players</h6>
 <p>Displays each game a player has played in along with the result.</p>